-Congrats that you are spreading the word not to take more than 5 mg DHEA daily.
 I cringe when I see/hear people taking 50-100mg and even more per day.
 Even at 5 mg DHEA, it can trigger a very aggressive / explosive feeling in me that I don't like.
 Verbal, not physical.
 I lose my temper very easy even on 5mg dhea.
 It's almost embarrassing to me going through this.
 Temper can be awful.
 Every time I come off it, that temper subsides within 2-3 days, completely gone within a week.
 I think everyone should be aware of this.
 DHEA can ruin lives if people do not understand it.
 There is alot of good with DHEA but there are drawbacks, some major, as stated above.
 Two other potential drawbacks for me (and others).
 DHEA actually seems to be addicting.
 I have now started / stopped DHEA for 8 periods (being on for a few weeks each time).
 Each time I start out swearing I'll only take 5mg every other day and by the end of the month, I'll be taking 5-10mg each day, one time even going up to 30mg a day.
 I also have a hard time stopping it even knowing it's building up and my moods are going haywire.
 I've often read about the mood elevation of DHEA.
 BUT, I notice it's not steady (for me).
 I can go up and down, sometimes way down, quite often when taking this hormone supplement.
 Again, I've read this from others also.
 I think we need to be fair/realistic when touting any med or supplement.
 Bottom line: There can be major drawbacks / side effects when taking even small doses of DHEA

 first started taking it my libido was better then great.
 Now its seems to have disappeared